ropensci/excluder/README.md

 df <- qualtrics_text %>%
   exclude_duration(min_duration = 100) %>%
   exclude_progress()
-#> 4 out of 100 rows took less time than the minimum duration of 100 seconds.
-#> 4 out of 100 duplicate rows were excluded, leaving 96 rows.
+#> ℹ 4 out of 100 rows of short and/or long duration were excluded, leaving 96 rows.
-#> 4 out of 96 rows did not complete the study.
-#> 4 out of 96 duplicate rows were excluded, leaving 92 rows.
+#> ℹ 4 out of 96 rows with incomplete progress were excluded, leaving 92 rows.
 dim(df)
 #> [1] 92 16
 ```